flexdash/docs/docs/using-flexdash/grid-panel-layout.md

 The main difference between grids and panels is that grids reflow widgets as the browser screen width changes while panels maintain a fixed layout of widgets.

+## Tl;dr;

+### Grids

+- Have a variable number of columns to fill the page, column width is 120px min.
+- Column count can be limited using min-cols and max-cols.
+- The number of columns is at least the number of columns of the widest widget.
+- Rows are fixed-height 78px.
+- Widgets are placed into columns left to right and then flow to the next row if they don't fit.
+- Widgets can "float up" if there is a gap in the grid, so small widgets late in the layout can move earlier to fill gaps.
+- If the grid reaches max-cols and doesn't fill the width of the window then it is magnified by up to 1.33x.
+If it still doesn't fill the window it is left-aligned.
+- If the grid is at min-cols (or the width of the widest widget) and the window is narrower then the grid is scaled down to up to 0.8x.
+If it still doesn't fit, some widgets go off-screen.

+### Panels

+- Have a variable number of rows and fixed number of columns.
+- The columns are half the size of the grid's columns!
+- The rows are variable height: they have the minimum height of the tallest widget in the row, and then any remaining space is distributed evenly across all rows.

 ## Grids

 Grids display a two-dimensional grid of widgets where all columns have the same width and all